Configuration

 Using the

-environment variable (highest priority):bash BASE_URL=https://api.example.com janito chat
+BASE_URLenvironment variable (highest priority):bash BASE_URL=https://api.example.com janito chat -

 Using the configuration file: